gbcreation/alarm-helios4-image-builder/README.md

 * Check if script is run as root.
 Re-run itself using `sudo` if not.
 * Check if the following packages are installed (automatically install them if not):
     * [arch-install-scripts](https://www.archlinux.org/packages/extra/any/arch-install-scripts/): use `arch-chroot` to enter to the created chroot
-    * [arm-none-eabi-gcc](https://www.archlinux.org/packages/community/x86_64/arm-none-eabi-gcc/): ARM cross compiler used to compile the u-boot bootloader
+    * [arm-none-eabi-gcc](https://www.archlinux.org/packages/community/x86_64/arm-none-eabi-gcc/): ARM cross compiler used to compile the U-Boot bootloader
-    * [uboot-tools](https://www.archlinux.org/packages/community/x86_64/uboot-tools/): use `mkimage` to compile the u-boot script
+    * [uboot-tools](https://www.archlinux.org/packages/community/x86_64/uboot-tools/): use `mkimage` to compile the U-Boot script
 * Download the root ArchLinux ARM filesystem / patches / Linux packages for Helios4 :
     * [ArchLinuxARM-armv7-latest.tar.gz](http://os.archlinuxarm.org/os/ArchLinuxARM-armv7-latest.tar.gz): the generic ArchLinux ARMv7 root filesystem
     * [90-helios4-hwmon.rules](https://raw.githubusercontent.com/armbian/build/master/packages/bsp/helios4/90-helios4-hwmon.rules): udev rules for hardware monitoring